A Solemn Christmas

 Formal Celebration of a Requiem Mass

 What we do know is that the Duchess was not satisfied with the burial of the Duke of York and her son in Pontefract.
-It was her intention to bring their bodies home to Fotheringhay, to be buried there in the most important of Yorkist bases.
+It was her intention to bring their bodies home to Fotheringhay, to be buried there in this most important of Yorkist bases.
 This was not achieved until sixteen years later.